-Amounts represent the aggregate expense recognized for financial statement reporting purposes for fiscal 2007 calculated in accordance with SFAS No. 123(R) without regard for estimated forfeitures.
+(1) Amounts represent the aggregate expense recognized for financial statement reporting purposes for fiscal 2007 calculated in accordance with SFAS No. 123(R) without regard for estimated forfeitures.
 See Note 2 of Notes to Consolidated Financial Statements for a discussion of assumptions made in determining the grant date fair value and compensation expense of our stock options.

-Mr. DeLateur resigned effective February 29, 2008.
+(2) Mr. DeLateur resigned effective February 29, 2008.
 From August 16, 2007 to December 31, 2007, Mr. DeLateur worked for us on a part-time basis.
-Currently Mr. DeLateur serves as a consultant.
-See "Employment Agreements and Offer Letters."

-Mr. Lucero resigned effective March 22, 2008.
+(3) Mr. Jones took unpaid leave during a portion of 2007.
+(4) Mr. Lucero resigned effective March 22, 2008.
 See "Employment and Severance Agreements."

-The amounts in this column represent total performance-based bonuses earned for service rendered during fiscal 2007 under our incentive bonus plan.
+(5) Ms. Yow's salary was converted to USS using the exchange rate as of December 29, 2007.
+(6) The amounts in this column represent total performance-based bonuses earned for service rendered during fiscal 2007 under our incentive bonus plan.
 Under our incentive bonus plan, each executive was eligible to receive a cash bonus of up to 35% of his or her base salary based on achievement of certain corporate goals and certain individual performance goals.
 Please see "Incentive Bonus Plan" under "Compensation Discussion and Analysis" above for additional information regarding our fiscal 2007 cash bonuses.